Emmanuel Dangana Ocheja: Political appointments

-In 2005, President Olusegun Obasanjo appointed Barrister Ocheja to serve as the Chairman of the board of directors of the Integrated Data Services Limited (IDSL: A subsidiary of the NNPC).
-He returned to Kogi State politics in 2008 to serve as the Chairman of the state chapter of the People's Democratic Party, filling a void that had been created by the ascension of Chief John Odawn into the national ex officio of the party.
+In 2005, President Olusegun Obasanjo appointed Ocheja to serve as the chairman of the board of directors of the Integrated Data Services Limited (IDSL: A subsidiary of the NNPC).
+He returned to Kogi State politics in 2008 to serve as the chairman of the state chapter of the Peoples Democratic Party, filling a void that had been created by the ascension of Chief John Odawn into the national ex officio of the party.
 He was appointed as the Chairman of the Kogi State Local Government Service Commission later in the same year.

 2011 elections

-In late 2010, Ocheja declared his intention to contest elections into the National Assembly of Nigeria to serve as Senator in the 7th (2011–2015) session on the platform of the People's Democratic Party.
-He contested the primary elections against Ambassador Isaac Onu (then Nigerian Ambassador to Botswana), AVM Isaac Alfa (a former Chief of Air Staff 1999–2001), Attai Aidoko Usman (then Chairman of the House of Representatives Committee on the FCT), Barrister Kabiru Mohammed, Abdulrahman Abubakar (a former Managing Director of the Nigerian Railway Corporation), Hajiya Halima Alfa, and a number of others.
+In late 2010, Ocheja declared his intention to contest elections into the National Assembly of Nigeria to serve as Senator in the 7th session (2011–2015) on the platform of the Peoples Democratic Party.
+He contested the primary elections against Ambassador Isaac Onu (then Nigerian Ambassador to Botswana), AVM Isaac Alfa (former Chief of Air Staff, 1999–2001), Attai Aidoko Usman (then Chairman of the House of Representatives Committee on the FCT), Barrister Kabiru Mohammed, Abdulrahman Abubakar (former Managing Director of the Nigerian Railway Corporation), Hajiya Halima Alfa, and several others.
 Ocheja won the party primaries by polling 820 votes to beat Alfa and Onu who polled 543 and 344 votes respectively.

 Ocheja also won the general elections against his main challenger Attai Aidoko Usman who flew the flag of the All Nigeria Peoples Party.
 Hon.
 Usman had emerged as the ANPP candidate after joining the party upon losing the PDP ticket to Ocheja.
-In the elections held on 9 April 2011, Ocheja polled 131,386 votes versus Hon.
+In the elections held on 9 April 2011, Ocheja polled 131,386 votes against Hon.
 Usman's 114,786 votes.

 Senate career

 Ocheja took the oath of office as Senator representing Kogi East (Igala/Bassa speaking areas of Kogi State) in the National Assembly on 6 June 2011.

-President Goodluck Jonathan (as Chairman of Authority of Heads of states of the Economic Community of West African States (ECOWAS) and President of the Federal Republic of Nigeria) administered the oath of office to Senator Ocheja to serve as a member of the Nigerian delegation to the ECOWAS regional parliament on 11 August 2011.
+President Goodluck Jonathan (as Chairman of Authority of Heads of States of the Economic Community of West African States (ECOWAS) and President of the Federal Republic of Nigeria) administered the oath of office to Senator Ocheja to serve as a member of the Nigerian delegation to the ECOWAS regional parliament on 11 August 2011.

 Committee appointments

-In September 2011, Senate President David Mark named Senator Ocheja as the Vice-Chairman of the senate committee on the Navy.
-He was also named as a member of the senate committees on Defense & Army, Appropriation, Gas, Judiciary, Human Rights & Legal Matters, and Privatization.
+In September 2011, Senate President David Mark named Ocheja as the Vice-Chairman of the Senate Committee on the Navy.
+He was also named as a member of the Senate committees on Defence and Army, Appropriation, Gas, Judiciary, Human Rights and Legal Matters, and Privatisation.